KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 In KeyboardKit, an ``InputSet`` is used to create a ``KeyboardLayout``, where the input set specifies input keys and the layout specifies the full keyboard layout.

-KeyboardKit has a ``KeyboardLayoutProvider`` protocol that is implemented by classes that can provide dynamic layouts, as well as many base classes that provide standard layouts that can be customized.
+KeyboardKit has a ``KeyboardLayoutService`` protocol that is implemented by classes that can create keyboard layouts, as well as many base classes that create standard layouts that can then be customized.

-👑 [KeyboardKit Pro][Pro] unlocks localized input sets and layout providers for all locales, as well as additional input sets like ``InputSet/qwertz`` and ``InputSet/azerty``, and support for iPad Pro.
+👑 [KeyboardKit Pro][Pro] unlocks localized input sets and layout services for all locales, as well as additional sets like ``InputSet/qwertz`` and ``InputSet/azerty``, and support for iPad Pro.
 Information about Pro features can be found at the end of this article.